srijanshetty/vcsh-git/.README.d/git.md

 LICENSE
 -------

-This projected is licensed under the terms of the [MIT LICENSE](.LICENSE.d/LICENSE)
+This project is licensed under the terms of the [MIT LICENSE](http://opensource.org/licenses/MIT)